thejeffreystone/home-assistant-configuration/config/packages/README.md

 You can find my walk through of this on youtube at [Integrating USPS Informed Delivery with Home Assistant](https://www.youtube.com/watch?v=TjVeoAKn-r0)

-### weather_alerts_nws.yaml
+### weather.yaml

-The Weather Alerts package is focused on making sure Anchorage House is aware of any weather alerts.
-A lot of what is in here is based on the [eracknaphobia's NWS Alert Custom Component](https://github.com/eracknaphobia/nws_custom_component).
+Previously named nws_weather_alerts, The Weather package is focused on making sure Anchorage House is aware of any weather alerts or events.
+Some of what is in here is based on the [eracknaphobia's NWS Alert Custom Component](https://github.com/eracknaphobia/nws_custom_component), and some is my config for consuming the NWS Weather api instead of darksky.

 ### zigbee2mqtt.yaml